 CORDURA

 Invista’s Cordura brand is all about durability: known for its resistance to abrasions, tears and scruffs, Cordura fabric is a primary ingredient in world-leading gear and apparel products – and a recipe for creating bestsellers.
-Its latest success stories have included Teva’s sandal strap, re-designed in collaboration with the Japanese brand Porterthe upper was solidly engineered using Cordura fabric.
+Its latest success stories have included Teva’s sandal strap, re-designed in collaboration with the Japanese brand Porter: the upper was solidly engineered using Cordura fabric.
 This product was so successful that it sold out instantly.
 Meanwhile, Converse engineered its new hat and backpack combo using Cordura fabric, and Coach, known for its modern luxury leather goods, came to Cordura when looking to integrate a lightweight, eco-efficient material into its men’s bag silhouette.
 Now the collection includes six new styles featuring signature Coach leather accents combined with Cordura fabric made with recycled fiber technology.
-And F/CE has introduced bags equipped with all the pockets a girl might need, that are strong and ready to take on every adventure using the durable Cordura NYCO Herringbone twill fabric: another instant bestseller.
+And F/CE has introduced bags, equipped with all the pockets a girl might need, that are strong and ready to take on every adventure using the durable Cordura NYCO Herringbone twill fabric: another instant bestseller.

 www.cordura.com